polflip/hiring-engineers/answers.md

       Average Execution Time : 29ms
 ```
 * Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.
+Lets create a metric with a random value.
+First I am going to create the check using random library
 ```
 /etc/datadog-agent/checks.d
 import random